TL;DR

 s.send(b'root\n') # no echo, no response

 Nothing.
-Why?
-Because Telnet is not raw TCP.
-Per RFC 854, the server immediately sends IAC DO/DONT/WILL/WONT option-negotiation bytes (terminal type, echo mode, window size, etc.) before any login prompt.
-Without a client that responds to that handshake, the server waits forever.
+The TCP handshake completes, but recv blocks forever and send has no effect.
+Telnet is not raw TCP.
+Per RFC 854, the server immediately sends a sequence of IAC DO/DONT/WILL/WONT option-negotiation bytes (terminal type, echo mode, window size, line vs character mode, etc.) and waits for the client to respond.
+Without that handshake, the server never reaches the login state.

 Dead end #2 — netcat